Frequently Asked Questions

 Two ways to deal with the circularity

-In LCA there are two ways to calculate the biogenic CO2 cycle:
+In LCA there are two ways to calculate the biogenic CO2 cycle (see Figure at the left):

 (A) Do not count biogenic carbon (e.g. biogenic CO2 = 0), since the short life biogenic CO2 is circular (the biogenic CO2 stays within the boundary limit of your calculation system, and all uptake of biogenic carbon will be released at the end-of-life sooner or later).